I. Mission Statement

 IV.
 Costs of Copying

 A. The Metro Parks will charge 6¢ per page for all documents that are copied by the Metro Parks, which represents the Metro Parks’ actual cost of copying, not labor.

 B. A requester may be required to pay in advance for costs involved in providing the copy.
 The requester may choose whether to have the record duplicated upon paper, upon the same medium in which the public record is kept, or upon any other medium on which the Metro Parks determines that the record can reasonably be duplicated as an integral part of its normal operations.

 C. The Metro Parks reserves the right to use an outside service to copy documents when:

-- Requests require that documents not maintained in paper format are requested in paper format.
+3. Requests which require that documents not maintained in paper format are requested in paper format.

 D. If an outside copy service is used, the person requesting the documents must pay the actual cost charged by that service for making copies and the person requesting documents shall be provided with an estimated cost of copies in advance.